-- Summarising: – Summarising is concerned with the preparation and presentation of the classified data in a manner useful to the internal as well as external users of the financial statement.
+Summarising is concerned with preparing and presenting the classified data in a manner useful to the internal as well as external users of the financial statement.
 Under this process following financial statements are prepared:

-- Statement of Changes in Equity: This is the second statement prepared, and details the changes in equity from the beginning to the end of the reporting period.
+- Statement of Changes in Equity: This is the second statement that details the changes in equity from the beginning to the end of the reporting period.
 The essential purpose of the statement is to provide a comprehensive summary of all changes in equity, including those not included in the income statement.

 - Balance Sheet: This statement follows from the statement of changes in equity and is a statement of the entity’s assets, liabilities and equity.
 You will notice how the accounting equation holds within the Balance Sheet (i.e. A = L + E).
-You will also notice how Assets and Liabilities are separated in the Balance Sheet as current and non-current and we will explore these types of distinctions.
+You will also see how Assets and Liabilities are separated in the Balance Sheet as current and non-current, and we will explore these types of distinctions.

-- Cash–Flow Statement: A cash flow statement helps to identify actual cash inflows and outflows which took place during the financial year.
-The figures available in the income statement and balance sheet reflect a gross position which includes both cash and non-cash substances.
+- Cash–Flow Statement: A cash flow statement helps to identify actual cash inflows and outflows during the financial year.
+The income statement and balance sheet figures reflect a gross position that includes both cash and non-cash substances.

-- Analysing: – The figures given in the financial statements do not help anyone unless they are presented in simplified form.
-For making them useful, some sort of analysis is required.
+The figures given in the financial statements do not help anyone unless they are presented in simplified form.
+To make them useful, some analysis is required.
 Here analysis refers to the systematic classification of the data given in the financial statement.
 For instance, all items relating to fixed assets are given in one place, while current assets are shown separately in the Balance Sheet.

-- Interpreting: – This is the final function of accounting.
-It is related to explaining the meaning and significance of the relationship established by the analysis of accounting data.
+This is the final function of accounting.
+It is related to explaining the meaning and significance of the relationship established by analysing accounting data.
 Simply it means the presentation of the result in literal terms.